rworsnop/vertx-beans/README.md

 ## Getting the beans into your application context

 The Vert.x beans provided by this library are in a Spring Java Configuration class.
 There are a number of ways to include such a configuration into your application context.
-One of them is to use the `@ComponentScan` annotation:
+One of them is to use the `@Import` annotation:
 ```
-@ComponentScan("io.vertx.spring")
+@Import(io.vertxbeans.VertxBeans.class)
 ```
 or, if you're using RxJava:
 ```
-@ComponentScan("io.vertx.rxjava.spring")
+@Import(io.vertxbeans.rxjava.VertxBeans.class)
 ```

 ## Using the beans